AustinCodingAcademy/react-redux-actions-practice/README.md

 ### Create these Containers that care about what the data is
-  * Import connect from react-redux into all containers
+  * xImport connect from react-redux into all containers
-  * Import the appropriate component into the container
+  * xImport the appropriate component into the container
-  * Create mapStateToProps function
+  * xCreate mapStateToProps function
-  * Call the connect function
+  * xCall the connect function
-  * SpecialTextContainer.js
+  * xSpecialTextContainer.js
     * map a prop called `text` to the state `specialText`
-  * UsersContainer.js
+  * xUsersContainer.js
     * map a prop called `users` to the state `users`
     * map a prop called `firstNameFilter` to the state `searchText`
     * map a prop called `sortOn` to the state `currentUserSort`
-  * CounterContainer.js
+  * xCounterContainer.js
     * map a prop called `count` to the state `currentCount`
-  * CurrentCityContainer.js
+  * xCurrentCityContainer.js
     * map a prop called `text` to the state `currentCity`
   * ThermostatContainer.js
     * map a prop called `temp` to the state `currentTemp`